Docencia-fmrico/visual-behavior-regiros/README.md

 ## Creators:
 Marina Wiesenberg Bustillo <br />
 Juan Miguel Valverde García <br />
-Daniel Quinga ... <br />
+Daniel Quinga López <br />
 David Duro Aragonés <br />

 ## Index
    - Global Objetives
    - Follow Ball
       - Introduction
       - Objetive
-     - What we have done?
+      - What have we done?
+         - Some problems
+         - Behavior Tree
+      - Working in simulator
    - Follow Person
       - Introduction
       - Objetive
-     - What we have done?
+      - What have we done?
+         - Behavior Tree
+      - Working in simulator
    - Follow with priority
       - Introduction
       - Objetive
-     - What we have done?
+      - What have we done?
+         - Behavior Tree
+      - Working in simulator
    - Implementations

 ## 0. Global Objetives: